 Portage Home Visiting is available to families, from their child’s birth to the time of entry into a early years setting / nursery.
 It includes any child who: ”Is experiencing significant development impairment or delays, in one or more of the areas of cognitive development, sensory or physical development, communication development, social, behavioural or emotional development”, or “Has a condition which has a high probability of resulting in developmental delay”

 Portage and preschool provision may include:

-* Home visits, usually one per week to two weeks: working with parents to assess the child’s current development, then jointly to plan, demonstrate and review appropriate play activities.
+* Home visits, 6 x weekly to begin with and develop relationships and baseline assessments then either staying weekly or moving to fortnightly depending on need, working with parents to assess the child’s current development, then jointly to plan, demonstrate and review appropriate play activities.